shinshin86/habanero-bee-google-apps-script/README.md

 ![Approve](./images/en/setup-06.png)

-### 7. Copy the generated URL and you're done.
+### 7. Copy generated URL and you're done.

-Please copy the URL of the generated web app.
+Please copy URL of generated web app.
 This URL will be used when [Habanero Bee](https://github.com/shinshin86/habanero-bee) is released, so please save it in Notepad or something.

 After saving the URL, press Done.